mlcohen/simple-webpack-module-federation-demonstration/README.md

 ## What's happening in this demonstration?

+Two key aspects of module federation are being demonstrated:

+1. Loading remote federated modules and executing their exported logic
+2. Sharing common logic among the federated modules

-When you load the host app, the app's `main` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/host-app/src/main.js) will execute.
-When invoked, the `main` function will dynamically import three modules: First `RemoteModuleFoo/action` then `RemoteModuleBar/action` and finally `RemoteModuleBaz/action`.
+When you load the host app, the app's `main` [function](./projects/host-app/src/main.js) will be invoked.
+When invoked, the `main` function will dynamically import and invoke functions belonging to remote federated modules: First `RemoteModuleFoo/action` then `RemoteModuleBar/action` and finally `RemoteModuleBaz/action`.

-When a remote module has been loaded, the host app will execute an exported function from imported module.
-For the foo remote module, the exported `doRemoteFooAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-foo/src/action.js) is invoked, and for the bar remote module, the exported `doRemoteBarAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-bar/src/action.js) is invoked, and for the baz remote module, the exported `doRemoteBazAction` [function](https://github.com/mlcohen/simple-webpack-module-federation-demonstration/blob/main/remote-module-baz/src/action.js) is invoked.

-Each remote module is loaded in series with a bit of delay added in between.
-This is to help emphasize how remote module are loaded by Webpack.
+Each remote federated module is loaded in series with a bit of delay added in between.
+This is to help emphasize how the remote module are loaded by Webpack.

-This demonstration also showcases how modules can be shared among federated modules.
-Here `lodash/toUpper` is shared amoung the host app to the three remote modules.
+Sharing common modules is a key concept of module federation.
+It helps minimize the size of the federated modules and reduces the amount code to fetch and load.
+It's also beneficial when there is common logic that must be a singleton across federated modules that all run within the same execution environment (e.g. React).
+In this demonstration, all of the federated modules make use of `lodash/toUpper`.
+Since the host is the fisrst to be loaded, it shares its copy of `lodash/toUpper` module with the remote modules.

 ## What is module federation?